 Cooler Master CK552 W/Gateron Red Switch ($79):

 Cooler Master CK552 is a cheap keyboard that hits the mark for most of the Gamers out there.
-You get a stylish RGB keyboard with Gateron Red Linear switches and a solid Aluminum body gives some premium looks to the overall design of this board.
+You get a stylish RGB keyboard with Gateron Red Linear switches and a solid Aluminum body that gives some premium looks to the overall design of this board.

 The keys are made of ABS, which is a cheaper and less durable material compared to PBT, but at a low price point.
 It is acceptable.
 Gateron Red Linear switches are very smooth to type on and actuates at 45g.